robot131/robot131.github.io/publications/number-6.md

 # Experimental Setup

 The experimental setup of our singleshot LMI system is illustrated in Fig. 1(a).
+The process of light wave transmission can be summerized as following steps:
 A fiber laser with a wavelength of 532 nm is expanded by a collimated lens and then shaped by an aperture to generate plane wave illumination.
-As the incident wave loads on the sample, the transmitted wavefront of the sample is modulated by a binary amplitude mask and then recorded by a bare sensor chip (Sony, IMX206, pixel: 1.34 ), in which the sample-to-mask distance and the mask-to-sensor distance are denoted as Z1 and Z2, respectively.
+As the incident wave loads on the sample, the transmitted wavefront of the sample is modulated by a binary amplitude mask and then recorded by a bare sensor chip (Sony, IMX206, pixel: 1.34 \\( ), in which the sample-to-mask distance and the mask-to-sensor distance are denoted as Z1 and Z2, respectively.

 <div align=center><img src="/publications/imgs/eSCPR_results/eSCPR_experimental.png" width=500></div>